KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 11,10 Algorithm

 The ISO/IEC 7064 MOD 11,10 algorithm is a hybrid system algorithm (with M = 10
 and M+1 = 11) that is suitable for use with numeric strings.
-It generates a single check character that is either a decimal digit.
+It generates a single check character that is a decimal digit.

 #### Details

 * Valid characters - decimal digits ('0' - '9')
 * Check digit size - one character
-* Check digit value - either decimal digit ('0' - '9')
+* Check digit value - decimal digit ('0' - '9')
 * Check digit location - assumed to be the trailing (right-most) character when validating
 * Class name - Iso7064Mod11_10Algorithm